MahdiHassen/Chip8/README.md

 ## Brief Code Explaination
 Anyway, all the source code is contained in the main.c file.
 It's ~700 lines of code, I suggest you download and open it in a code editor like VsCode so you're able to minimize functions, and switch cases that occupy a bunch of space.

 The chip8 has access to 4KB of memory, 16 8-bit registers, a stack (for subroutines) and an Index register.
-Each instruction is exaclt the same length, represented by 0xABCD in hex, so we incrememnt our program counter by 2 every instruction.
+Each instruction is exactly the same length, represented by 0xABCD in hex, so we incrememnt our program counter by 2 every instruction.
 Chip8 roms are just a bunch of Opcodes that we load into memory and increment through.

 #### executeCycle():
 The bulk of the code is in the executeCylcle() function, this is where I handle the various opcodes in one giant switch case.
 I don't think there's a better way to handle it.
 The explaination of each opcode is commented beside every specific case.